nodal_attributes: Specifying nodal attributes and their levels

 a numeric or logical vector

 Used for indexing of a list of all possible levels (typically, unique values of the attribute) in default older (typically lexicographic), i.e., sort(unique(attr))[levels].
 In particular, levels=TRUE will retain all levels.
 Negative values exclude.
 Another special value is LARGEST, which will refer to the most frequent category, so, say, to set such a category as the baseline, pass levels=-LARGEST.
 In addition, LARGEST(n) will refer to the n largest categories.
 SMALLEST works analogously.
-Note that if there are ties in frequencies, they will be broken arbitrarily.
+If there are ties in frequencies, they will be broken in lexicographic order, and a warning will be issued.
 To specify numeric or logical levels literally, wrap in I().

 NULL